ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 # A metagenomic survey of antibiotic resistome along a drinking water distribution system
-Complete Metagenomic analysis piepline for ARGs survey
+Complete Metagenomic analysis piepline for ARGs survey in drinking water

 ## Table of Contents
 1. [Environment Setup]()